bleutzinn/grav-plugin-form-prefiller/README.md

 * `getParameter` - gets a URL parameter value in either regular (?q=123) or Grav format (/q:123).
 If a parameter is specified in both formats the Grav formatted one gets precedence.
 * `getFrontmatter` - gets the value of a variable in the page header or frontmatter.
 * `getTwig` - gets the value of a Twig variable.
+* `getTwigRender` - gets a result from processing parameters via a custom Twig template.

 ### Setting default return values